Documentation and Replacement Documentation

 Information on organizations who have authorized AIHA® to award educational credits for certification maintenance

 The American Board of Industrial Hygiene (ABIH)

 is the certifying organization for Certified Industrial Hygienists (CIHs).
 Earning the CIH requires that candidates meet rigorous education and experience requirements, pass an examination, and recertify every five years by fulfilling continuing education requirements.

 ABIH requires that content be aligned with at least one Category 4 (Education) CM Area (Ethics, IH, Safety) and be based on technical content time.
 ABIH has indicated that any event with an occupational or community health related emphasis will be acceptable for an “IH” CM Area.

-Please note: ABIH recently changed the way they are calculating points and credits, so the 36 credit hours* entered in transcripts is in compliance with their new rules.
+Please note: ABIH recently changed the way points and credits are calculated.
+The 36 credit hours* entered in transcripts are in compliance with their new rules.